jenciso/newblog/content/blog/how-to-clean-a-gluster-heketi-volume/index.md

   - storage
 ---

-Currently, I'm using [gluster + heketi](https://github.com/gluster/gluster-kubernetes) in my kubernetes cluster to give a persistent storage service on demand.
-I know that there are other options to implement simliar service, like a rooks using ceph.
-But, at the moment, gluster and heketi attend me very well.
+I'm using [gluster + heketi](https://github.com/gluster/gluster-kubernetes) in my current kubernetes cluster, with it I give a persistent storage service on demand, it is easy to use, robust and simple.
+I know others options to implement a simliar service, like a [rooks](https://rook.io) using ceph, however, gluster and heketi support my cluster very well.

-One problem that I found with this approach is to do one operational task.
-It is to cleanup some volumes via heketi.
-So, from time to time I need to clean up my gluster volumes because for some reason, I don't know, the heketi volumes don't represent the same size compared with the gluster bricks.
-It is an inconsistency issue.
+One little problem with this approach is to do some operational tasks.
+For instance, it is needed to cleanup some volumes via heketi CLI.
+So, from time to time I need to do in my gluster volumes because for some reason, heketi volumes don't represent the same size when I compared with the gluster bricks sizes.
+It represent an inconsistency issue.

-In the following lines I show you how to clean up the heketi information to sincronize with the gluster bricks information
+I'll show you how to clean up the heketi information to sincronize with gluster bricks information.

 ### Deleting the orphands bricks